 (b) relating to the commercial or financial affairs of any person.

 Note Subject to subsections (1) and (2), a licensee may transmit messages on behalf of a third party to an amateur station, including an amateur station in a foreign country.
-Other countries may permit the transmission or reception of messages on behalf of third parties only in the case of emergencies or disaster relief.
-The ACMA recommends that licensees respect any restrictions applied to amateur stations in foreign countries in relation to the transmission or reception of messages on behalf of a third party.
+The laws of that country may apply to the licensee in respect of that transmission.

-(3) The licensee must not transmit a message to an amateur station in a foreign country if the transmission would be inconsistent with the Australian table of allocations in the spectrum plan or a footnote to that table.
+(3) The licensee must not transmit a message to an amateur station in a foreign country if the purpose of the transmission would be inconsistent with the table of frequency band allocations in the spectrum plan or a footnote to that table.

 6 Use of an amateur station

-The licensee:
+The licensee must not:

-(a) must use an amateur station solely for the purpose of:
+(a) use an amateur station for any purpose other than the following purposes:

 (i) self training in radiocommunications; or

-(ii) intercommunications; or
+(ii) intercommunication; or

 (iii) technical investigations into radiocommunications; or